-- Winter Warmer Craft Sprits Event – With over 50 varieties of whiskeys, scotches, bourbons, and more!
+- Winter Warmer Craft Spirits Event – With over 50 varieties of whiskeys, scotches, bourbons, and more!
 This annual event is free and open to the public at Pemberton Farms in Cambridge.
 A fun date night!

 Boston in February

 - Boston Science Fiction Film Festival – A weeklong festival of feature films, shorts, webisodes, and more from emerging and visionary directors.
-The first nine days are set up as a standard film festival, and the final event is a 24 hour marathon of classic and new movies, running from noon the 10th day until noon the 11th day.
+The first nine days are set up as a standard film festival, and the final event is a 24-hour marathon of classic and new movies, running from noon the 10th day until noon the 11th day.

-- Boston Extreme Beer Fest – A three-day craft beef festival, focusing on creativity and boundary-pushing in the industry.
+- Boston Extreme Beer Fest – A three-day craft beer festival, focusing on creativity and boundary-pushing in the industry.
 The festival features over 250 beers from over 70 breweries from Boston and around the globe.
 Ticket price covers all tastings; food sold separately.
 This event sells out fast, so buy your tickets in advance!

 - Unconditional Love: The Love Letter of John and Abigail Adams – An annual reading held at the Boston Tea Party Ships and Museum.
-Actors from their in house troupe read a selection of love letters written over the course of the Adams’ 54 year relationship.
+Actors from their in house troupe read a selection of love letters written over the course of the Adams’ 54-year relationship.
 Ticket price includes a glass of champagne, cider, or beer; unlimited tea; plus a selection of cheeses and fruits.
 Advance purchase is recommended.